sevenval/flat-docs/reference/functions/encrypt.md

 For X.509 certificates the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` boundaries may be omitted.
-They are required, however, if the certificate is kept in the same file as the accompanying private key.
+They are required, however, if the certificate is stored together with other data, such as the accompanying private key.

 ## See also